 CRM systems are known to fuel explosive business growth.
 Businesses of all sizes are turning to it to help them achieve even greater levels of success.
 However, what many businesses fail to realize is that choosing a CRM software entails significant risk if meticulous planning is not done beforehand.
-If a proper road-map is not chalked out, chances are that your implementation strategy might work out and you risk losing money on your investment.
+If a proper road-map is not chalked out, chances are that your implementation strategy might not work out and you risk losing money on your investment.

 Nobody makes the wrong decision for his business on purpose.
 It is due to lack of adequate knowledge that businesses fail to simplify processes which result in costly CRM implementations, leading to failure.
 To help you cope with this pressing issue, we have put together the 10 essential steps involved in choosing the right CRM solution for your business.
 These steps are:

 Firstly, it is important to identify the needs of the business which in turn will help to understand in what capacity CRM can fulfill the objectives of the business.
 Once the requirements of a business have been highlighted, the business will be prepared better to select the most appropriate software.

 Implementing CRM is a major change for any organization.
 Thus, it is essential to get everyone in the organization on board in order to ensure a smooth transition.
 The involvement of the top management is likely to improve the credibility of the systems, making it easier for the rest of the employees to comply.

 Depending on your business requirements and the resources you have at your disposal, you need to decide whether to opt for a cloud CRM or an all premise CRM.
 Both have their own pros and cons.
 On premise is the traditional deployment method as many people are reluctant to move their data into the cloud due to security concerns.
 All major CRM companies offer cloud versions of their software.
 The final decision will be made based on how comfortable the management of your company is with its data residing in the cloud.